 The Cranleigh Foundation is a fund which over the coming decades will build to a substantial endowment to support bursaries to provide a Cranleigh education for Foundationer pupils who have a significant pastoral need, such as losing the support of one or both parents through exceptional or tragic circumstances, and who would benefit from a nurturing boarding environment.

 The Fund is still in its infancy, but since it was set up in 2007, we have funded 10 Foundationer places at Cranleigh.
-The School is continuing to offer Foundationer places and needs the support of the community to fund these life-transforming opportunities.
+The School is continuing to offer Foundationer places and seeks the support of the community to fund these life-transforming opportunities.
 Although some parents or Guardians of Foundationer pupils might be in a position to make a financial contribution towards their child’s education, most will not, and the Foundation funds must be built on the assumption that it will fully support all Foundationers.

 The Foundation does not seek funds for capital projects.